 |Can prevent SIDS and more.||Only works when baby sleeps.|

 Pulse oximetry is used by this smart device to monitor the heart rate of your baby, and will alert you if he stops breathing.
 This technology is basically the same as that clip that is put on your finger when you are at the hospital.
 It has now been designed to be used at home for babies, and can be paired with the new Owlet Camera.
 This company has created a sock that cleverly stays on your infant’s foot and does the same thing, all from your home.
-Then the device that goes on their foot pairs with an alarm and your smartphone, and both of them will be alerted if there are any changes to your baby’s oxygen, breathing, or heart rates.
+Then the device that goes on their foot pairs with an alarm and your phone, and both of them will be alerted if there are any changes to your baby’s oxygen, breathing, or heart rates.

 There are many skeptics who might think that babies will kick off the device while sleeping, or find it uncomfortable.
 However, I am happy to report that this simply isn’t true.
 The material fits quite comfortably on their little foot (and is available in 3 sizes at the time of this writing).
 It fits inside of a footed onesie quite easily, which helps to prevent the device itself from moving around.
 It is invaluable having the ability to monitor our baby’s oxygen levels and heart rate.